axtk/routescape/README.md

 (With the component-based route matching adopted by some routers, conditionally rendering a component and marking a link as active via its props have to be handled differently.)

+By default, after the link navigation occurs, the user can navigate back by pressing the browser's *back* button.
+Optionally, by setting `data-navigation-mode="replace"` a link component can be configured to replace the navigation history entry, which will prevent the user from returning to the previous location by clicking the browser's *back* button.

 ## Route parameters

 `withRoute()` accepts route patterns of various types: `string | RegExp | (string | RegExp)[]`.
 The parameters of a regular expression route pattern (or of the first match in the array) are passed to the second parameter of `withRoute()` if it happens to be a function.